mercadopago/devsite-docs/guides/manage-account/chargebacks.en.md

 Mercado Pago coverage policy may change on a case by case basis.
 The `coverage_elegible` field defines that a chargeback can be covered and `documentation_required` shows whether documentation is required.
-You can see the [Seller Protection Program](https://www.mercadopago.com.ar/ayuda/requisitos-programa-proteccion-vendedor_294) for more information.
+For more information, you can see the [Seller Protection Program](https://www.mercadopago.com.ar/ayuda/requisitos-programa-proteccion-vendedor_294).

 > WARNING
 >